-The training ring is ideal for keeping the action in easy reach of the handler, but some young dogs are unhappy when working in a restricted space; confined with the sheep, and feeling under pressure, the dog can be uncharacteristically aggressive.
+The training ring is ideal for keeping the action in easy reach of the handler, but some young dogs are unhappy when working in a restricted space.
+Confined with the sheep, and feeling under pressure, a dog can be uncharacteristically aggressive.

 In this tutorial Andy demonstrates how, by understanding what’s likely to happen and why, bringing your sheep out into the field needn’t be chaos.
 And once you’ve learned the technique, your dog will learn some valuable lessons too.

 When you can work in an open field training becomes more varied, and more fun, for both dog and handler.
 While “fun” might be going too far, the sheep probably find it less stressful too!